ring9834/FoodDelivery_AzureServiceBus_EventGrid_EventHubs/README.md

 Delivery driver can be notified they are dispatched new orders automatically;

-Administrators can overlook all or part of delivery men of their real-time GPS location and delivery status as well as watching the real-time status of all or part of the vendors about their preparing foods for packadges;
+Administrators can overlook all or part of delivery men of their real-time GPS location and delivery status as well as watching the real-time status of all or part of the vendors about their preparing foods for packadges.

 ## Logic Flow
 Customer places order → API writes to Cosmos DB → Publishes OrderCreated event;